 - 1. Transferred course credit is restricted to graduate-level courses from recognized, regionally accredited degree-granting institutions. - 2.
 Completed course matches at least 80 percent of the content of the course requirement. - 3.
 Number of credits earned for the completed course matches or exceeds number of credit hours for the requested course. - 4.
 Transfer of credit is not granted for practicum or internship. - 5.
 Transfer of credit is granted only for courses in which the grade earned was a B or higher.
 Pass/fail or credit/no credit courses are ineligible. - 6.
-Rarely will credit be transferred for coursework that is more than five years old .
+Rarely will credit be transferred for coursework that is more than five years old

-A maximum of 12 credit hours from other accredited institutions may be transferred into a master's program, and a maximum of 24 credit hours may be transferred into the Doctor of Psychology (Psy.D.) in Clinical Psychology program.
+A maximum of 12 credit hours from other accredited institutions may be transferred into a master's program, and a maximum of 24 credit hours may be transferred into the Doctor of Psychology (PSYD) in Clinical Psychology program.
+Transfer credit decisions evaluated for the Psy.D. involve use of additional criteria that are clarified in the Psy.D.
+Transfer Credit policy that is shared with accepted and deposited students.
 Students will be charged a transfer of credit fee for each course evaluated for transfer consideration.
 Please reference the current schedule of fees and tuition schedule for transfer of credit fee information.